 5. ICO Scams/Exit Scams in the Cryptocurrency Platform

-The promising effect generated millions of initial investments from the individuals for the altcoins.
-But it was a cryptocurrency scam that is similar to pump and dump but it involves an ICO.
+The good effect generated millions of initial investments from individuals for the altcoins.
+But it was a cryptocurrency scam similar to pump and dump but involves an ICO.
 When the prices increased drastically, an exit scam strategy was executed.
 This made lots of new entrants lose a lot of money

 6. High-Interest Return as a Cryptocurrency Scam

-But if you see platforms offering higher than 10% to 15% then you must be very cautious.
+But if you see platforms offering higher than 10% to 15%, you must be very cautious.
 You can become a victim of a cryptocurrency scam if you fall for the trap.
 It is advised to read the “fine print” even if the entities are regulated and legitimate.

 7. Scams in Cryptocurrency Exchange Platform

-When Bitcoin and other cryptocurrencies started their journey and became a tradable market, very few exchanges were available.
-But over time, the exchanges increase and many of them are not legitimate.
-If you are interested know about – The Two Best Cryptocurrency Exchange.
+Very few exchanges were available when Bitcoin and other cryptocurrencies started their journey and became a tradable market.
+But over time, the exchanges increase, and many are not legitimate.
+If you are interested, know about – The Two Best Cryptocurrency Exchange.

 Many are disguised as fronts and appear like a place to buy and sell cryptocurrency.
-The owner of the exchange will wait until many investors deposit a large sum of money.
+The exchange owner will wait until many investors deposit a large sum of money.
 After a large sum of investment is visible, the owner pulls the plug and runs away with the cryptocurrencies.

 Ways To Avoid Cryptocurrency Scams